-and that of the executives individually.
-In February 2022, the Committee compared the Company's 2021 performance to its budget and the previous year's (2020) actual results, including earnings, asset growth, loan and deposit growth, loan quality, net interest income, and efficiency ratio.
-The 2021 results exceeded those of 2020.
-Furthermore, the Committee exercised discretion in determining which of the 2021 corporate goals and performance metrics were considered and how they were weighted.
-In addition, other discretionary and qualitative criteria were also considered including, but not limited to, management's efforts to mitigate risks due to the continuing pandemic, execution of government sponsored pandemic-relief lending programs, regulatory compliance, and continued successful execution of TriCo's pandemic response plan, as well as efforts in successfully negotiating a merger that is expected to enhance TriCo's future earnings and operating performance.
-Specifically, with regard to Messrs.
-Carney and Bailey, the Committee acknowledged the revenue generated through the PPP program, the successful launch of new loan production offices, prudent underwriting while growing loans, and maintenance of significant levels of team motivation throughout the year.
-In addition, Mr. Bailey was recognized for successful branch operations, including managing through COVID protocols as well as key strategic hires for loan production.
-As to Messrs.
-Wiese and Fleshood, they were recognized for their efforts in merger due diligence and overall financial management.
+For 2022, the Committee determined that the incentive bonus compensation for TriCo's other named executive officers would be based on the achievement of a combination of goals and targets that take into account both TriCo's performance and that of the executives individually.
+In February 2023, the Committee compared the Company's 2022 performance to its budget and the previous year's (2021) actual results, including record net income, asset growth, loan and deposit growth, loan quality, net interest income, and efficiency ratio.
+The 2022 results exceeded those of 2021.
+Furthermore, the Committee exercised discretion in determining which of the 2022 corporate goals and performance metrics were considered and how they were weighted.
+In addition, other discretionary and qualitative criteria were also considered including, but not limited to, management's efforts to mitigate risks due to the lingering pandemic, regulatory compliance, and successful execution and integration of the Valley Republic merger.

-The Committee reviewed TriCo's 2021 financial performance, taking into consideration the extraordinary efforts by management during the continuing pandemic as well as the factors set forth above, and determined that payouts at above target for the named executive officers would be as follows:
+The Committee reviewed TriCo's 2022 financial performance, took into consideration the factors set forth above, and determined that payouts at approximately 2x target for the named executive officers would be as follows: